N-Angleton/Etchify/README.md

 - Allow users to select the background color
 - Allow users to use either a 3-by-3 or 5-by-5 kernel for the outline recognition
 - Refactor HTML and CSS to be more DRY
-- Refactor silhouette as a separate process, and allows for users to specifiy multiple darkness thresholds and corresponding colors
+- Refactor silhouette as a separate process, and allows for users to specific multiple darkness thresholds and corresponding colors
 - Add additional vanilla DOM manipulation to have steps appear only after the previous steps have been completed

 ### Problems being Researched

 - Allow users to download the produced image, and additionally allow users to directly share the images on Instagram
-- Identify the best way to temporaily save the etching data (potentially directly on the window or localStorage) to allow for rapid reprocessing
+- Identify the best way to temporarily save the etching data (potentially directly on the window or localStorage) to allow for rapid reprocessing
 - Identify and implement a better way to have background Javascript processes with an updating document, so that the user can be more precisely apprised of the stage of the process
 - Add an additional style using the Fourier series to mimic the outline data